Adhil-B/LinkVault/README.md

 - **Static Hosting**: Upload the files to any static host (GitHub Pages, Vercel, Netlify, etc.).
 - **Custom Domain**: Point your domain to your static host for a branded experience.
+- **Important:** When you deploy this project to your own domain or subdirectory, be sure to edit the `BASE_URL` constant at the top of `index.js` to match your site address.
+This ensures all generated links work correctly.

 ## Security Notes